 Desire Some Freckles was an incredible athlete, Shepard said, adding she was a typical Freckles Playboy progeny in that she was a little inconsistent as a 3-year-old and 4-year-old, but the light switched on when she got a little older.

-He said that seemed to happen at at age 5 at the America’s Greatest Cowboy in Augusta, which was a competition that featured head-to-head match-ups.
+He said that seemed to happen at at age 5 at the America’s Greatest Cowboy competition in Augusta, Georgia, which was a cutting horse event that featured head-to-head match-ups instead of a traditional format.
 The mare got better and better as the show went on, and won.

 “She was just a special once-in-a-lifetime horse for [dad] and for Rockin 5,” Shepard said.
 “Luckily, hopefully, you get to ride a lot of really nice horses, good horses.
 You don’t get to have great horses in your life very often, and she was one of the greatest mares that ever lived in my opinion.”